Enjoy Corn Thins slices to Promote a Healthy Gut and Body

-More than 70% of Australian adults and more than 50% of Australian children are not meeting their daily fiber needs for health and gut function.
-Corn Thins slices containing quality whole grains can offer a good source of dietary fiber.
+More than 70% of Australian adults and more than 50% of Australian children are not meeting their daily fibre needs for health and gut function.
+Corn Thins slices containing quality whole grains can offer a good source of dietary fibre.

-Take home message: By including enough fiber each day, you will feel better, promote overall body wellness, and allow your gut will be able to work at its best.
+Take home message: By including enough fibre each day, you will feel better, promote overall body wellness, and allow your gut will be able to work at its best.

 - de Vries J, Le Bourgot C, Calame W, Respondek F. Effects of β-Fructans Fiber on Bowel Function: A Systematic Review and Meta-Analysis.
 Nutrients.
 2019 Jan 4;11(1):9 doi: 10.3390/nu11010091.
 PMID: 30621208; PMCID: PMC6356805.